Deborah is a writer, healer, and teacher. She enjoys helping people work towards healthier lives.

 Your wife needs the same thoughtful consideration.
 She longs to be the object of your thoughts and desires.
 Make sex and intimacy more fun by giving it a little more thought.
 Start in the morning with a kiss, and tell her she's beautiful.
 Women never get tired of hearing that from the man they love.
 Help get the kids ready for school.
 After work, ask about her day.
 Pay attention to her and let her know how much you want her, you need her and you love her.

 Slow, slow, slow.
 If you want to bring the fun back into your sex life, think crockpot, not microwave.
 You can microwave in the shower!

 8. Getting Lost in Bitterness and Anger

 When you shut your wife out to brood in your despair, it fills her with fear.
 Women like to talk things out.
 Men like to shut things out.
-When you feel stressed about work, about money, about your relationship, you turn inward.
+When you feel stressed about work, about money, about your relationship, or whatever feels insurmountable, you probably turn inward.
 This provokes your wife's fear of abandonment and rejection.

 9. Not Taking Responsibility

 Whether it's an addiction, an affair, or poor performance in your life, many times, husbands point to their wives as the reason for their weakness.
 "She makes me drink because of her nagging.
 I cheated because she wouldn't take care of me.
 I'm doing poorly because she never encourages me."